Alan Morrison on

 I, Daniel Blake is a functional film: it does what it says on the tin, which in a funny sort of way would be its most appropriate epithet, as opposed to the slightly off-putting hyperbole heaped on it since its release.
 This and its collecting prompt gongs on the film prize circuit actually distract a bit from the gritty authenticity of the film’s message and its clear purpose as a social-realist polemical statement as opposed to a work of art or poetry.
 Critical praise is one thing, but there’s something almost cheapening about how promptly the trophies came –at Cannes and then the Baftas– and one can’t help feeling that this was more about alleviating a collective middle-class sense of guilt about the parlous state of existence for hundreds of thousands of unemployed and incapacitated people of this nation than anything else.

 Everything seems a bit too convenient for this most inconvenient of films.
-This isn’t a film for which trophies mark triumph, only a change of government policy.
+This isn’t a film for which trophies mark triumph, only a change of government policy and public opinion would accomplish that.
 It’s also more broadly a film made to challenge skewed public perceptions of benefit claimants who have been so mercilessly dehumanised by our right-wing mainstream media for going on seven years now.
 Nevertheless, prizes help publicity, even if it’s a slightly depressing fact that all things in capitalist society, no matter how counter-hegemonic, have to be dressed up for the shop window display.

 But my emphasis on I, Daniel Blake’s polemical thrust isn’t to say there’s not some element of poetry in the film: Daniel’s defiant graffiti-statement outside the jobcentre near the end is surprisingly powerful, as is the simple but eloquently phrased, profoundly important statement he doesn’t get to read out himself at the belated tribunal hearing to reinstate his abruptly stopped employment and support allowance (the reinstatement of which is the far-distant Holy Grail of Daniel's tortuous quest).